-An Undertaker executing road works that involve breaking up or opening a sewer, drain or tunnel that is vested in or owned by another responsible Authority shall obtain the approval of that Authority before executing the works to their reasonable requirements and satisfaction.

-- 2) In the case of a public sewer, the "responsible Authority" shall mean the sewerage Undertaker (i.e. the water service company for the relevant area). - 3) In the case of any other sewer, drain or tunnel, the "responsible Authority" shall mean the owner (or the Authority, body or person) responsible for the management or control of the sewer, drain or tunnel. - 4) Where the responsible Authority knows of the existence of sustainable drainage systems (e.g. SUDS) in areas likely to be affected by the Undertaker's work, they shall inform the undertaker, so that an appropriate excavation and subsequent reinstatement method can be agreed.
+- An Undertaker executing road works that involve breaking up or opening a sewer, drain or tunnel that is vested in or owned by another responsible Authority shall obtain the approval of that Authority before executing the works to their reasonable requirements and satisfaction. - 2) In the case of a public sewer, the "responsible Authority" shall mean the sewerage Undertaker (i.e. the water service company for the relevant area). - 3) In the case of any other sewer, drain or tunnel, the "responsible Authority" shall mean the owner (or the Authority, body or person) responsible for the management or control of the sewer, drain or tunnel.